Jade Marcus Jenkins

 After the M.S. program, I worked in Florida’s early childhood care and education system.
 This firsthand experience in policy implementation was my primary motivation to pursue a Ph.D. in public policy and specialize in early childhood development to learn how to evaluate and develop policies that provide support for families with young children and reduce poverty in the long-term.

-Psychometric Validation and Reorganization of the Desired Results Developmental Profile (forthcoming, Journal of Psychoeducational Assessment)
+Psychometric Validation and Reorganization of the Desired Results Developmental Profile (2019, Journal of Psychoeducational Assessment)

 This study reports an independent investigation of the psychometric properties of the Desired Results Developmental Profile (DRDP), a teacher-rated measure of school readiness for preschool-aged children.
 In a sample of 2,031 low-income, three- to five-year old children attending Head Start, we tested three measurement models: a higher order one-factor model, a 7-factor model, and a 5-factor model.
 To explore the appropriateness of the DRDP for use with diverse populations of young children, we used multiple group and differential item functioning (DIF) analyses to determine whether the DRDP works differently for dual language learners (DLL) and non-DLLs.
 The proposed 5-factor structure fits the data best, with greater face and statistical validity.
 Using this conceptually-driven factor structure, the multiple group analyses were robust for DLL and non-DLL preschool students.
 More than half of the items on the DRDP displayed little DIF.
 Items measuring emergent language and literacy exhibited DIF favoring non-DLL children.